Pain is a problem the customer has with their business that is serious enough that there is a need for a solution.

 The higher the pain, the higher the value, the higher the priority.

 However, today's buyer is overwhelmed with solutions they can buy that will help them towards their goals.
-Your job as the seller is to identify the biggest pains the customers has and attach your solution to solving them.
+Your job as the seller is to identify the biggest pains the customers have and attach your solution to solving them.

 Understanding the Pain is only the start of the Implicating Pain process.
 You need to take your customer from merely having the pain identified, through to where you indicate it to them in the form of a report or business case all the way through to where you do such a good job of illustrating the pain to them that they feel implicated by it and wish to solve it as soon as possible.

-i1 - Identify the Pain
+- Financial Pain

-i2 - Indicate the Pain
+- Efficiency Pain

-i3 - Implicate the Pain
+- People Pain